Women's Services-Women's Imaging

 Besides being quicker, more comfortable and easier than most women realize, a mammogram is nothing to be scared of.
 The results are empowering, and early detection saves lives.

 Onslow Memorial and most physician groups recommend women 40 and over (and those at higher risk) get a mammogram annually.
 Just like regular exercise and good nutrition, routine screenings can keep you healthy and reduce your risk for breast cancer and maybe even save your life.
-Schedule yours today: click here and you can even win prizes.
+Schedule yours today: click here.

 Why mammograms are key